yunsemr/Sentiment-Analysis-For-IMDB-Reviews/README.md

 Also, one of the most creative solutions to improve F1 score was cropping the text data from middle with a token size which is able to work with BERT model and used the data I cropped from the original text.
 I read this solutions on internet.
 However, this method did not improve the results suprisingly.
 Actually, I understand the method that I read while writing these words.
 I guess, instead of using cropped data from the original text, truncating the data from the middle of the original text and use remaning part after truncation with a suitable size for BERT was the suggestion.
 Therefore, this method can be used for improvement of the results.

-On the other hand, I just changed parameters such as leaning rate by hand with a limited values therefore, hyperparameter tunining can be applied for better results.
+On the other hand, I just changed parameters such as learning rate by hand with a limited values therefore, hyperparameter tunining can be applied for better results.
 Also, using different and larger models such as larger BERT model ("bert-large-uncased") would be helpful since the F1 score is stuck in a range between 80%-84% during the experiments.
-Apart from these methods, using different train-validation-test split size, using more data or weight initilization techniques can be applied to improve the results.
+Apart from these methods, using different train-validation-test split sizes, using more data or weight initilization techniques can be applied to improve the results.

 ## Conclusion

 Aimed to make sentiment analysis for the IMDB reviews dataset.
 Preprocessed the dataset and cleaned from unnecessary elements for tokenization and tokenized by usind pre-trained BERT tokenizer.
 After data preprocessing, different configurations and architectures are used with pre-trained BERT model for training experiments and got 84% as the highest F1 score on the test set.
-Fnally, mentioned about the problems during the project and some suggestions to improve the model performance are given.
+Finally, mentioned about the problems during the project and some suggestions to improve the model performance are given.

 ## References